MicrosoftDocs/learn/learn-pr/quantum/qsharp-create-first-quantum-development-kit/includes/4-random-number-generator.md

 Let's try out our new random number generator!

-1. To test run your program locally on the built-in simulator, select **Run Q# file** from the play icon drop-down in the top-right, or press **Ctrl+5**.
+1. To test run your program locally on the built-in simulator, select **Run Q# File** from the play icon drop-down in the top-right, or press **Ctrl+F5**.
 Your output will appear in the debug console.
 1. Run the program again to see a different result.

 Congratulations!
 Now you know how to combine classical logic with Q# to create a quantum random number generator.